CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 --------------------------------

-What makes measuring durations difficult is the time itself.
 At the time you want to make inferences about durations, it is possible, likely true, that not all the death events have occured yet.
-For example, a medical professional will not wait 50 years for each individual in the study to pass away before investigating -- he or she is interested in the effectiveness of improving lifetimes after only a few years.
+For example, a medical professional will not wait 50 years for each individual in the study to pass away before investigating -- he or she is interested in the effectiveness of improving lifetimes after only a few years, or months possibly.

-The individuals in a population who have not been subject to the death event are labeled as *right-censored*: all the information we have on these individuals are their current lifetime durations (which is naturally *less* than their actual lifetimes).
+The individuals in a population who have not been subject to the death event are labeled as *right-censored*, i.e. we did not (or can not) view the rest of their life history due to some external circumstances.
+All the information we have on these individuals are their current lifetime durations (which is naturally *less* than their actual lifetimes).

 .. note:: There is also left-censorship, where an individuals birth event is not seen. *lifelines* only has estimators for the right-censorship case.

-A common mistake data analysts make is simply choosing to ignore the right-censored individuals.
+A common mistake data analysts make is  choosing to ignore the right-censored individuals.
 We'll shall see why this is a mistake next:

 Consider a case where the population is actually made up of two subpopulations, :math:`A` and :math:`B`.
-Population :math:`A` has a very low lifespan, say 2 time intervals on average, and population :math:`B` enjoys a much large lifespan, say 12 time intervals on average.
-Of course, we do not know this distinction before hand.
+Population :math:`A` has a very small lifespan, say 2 months on average, and population :math:`B` enjoys a much large lifespan, say 12 months on average.
+We might not know this distinction before hand.
 At :math:`t=10`, we wish to investigate the average lifespan.
 Below is an example of such a situation.